Daniel Papebroch: Life

 Papebroch was born in 1628, the son of a wealthy merchant of Antwerp, then in the Duchy of Brabant, part of the Spanish Netherlands.
 He attended the Jesuit college in his hometown.
 He came from a pious family that had chosen Jesuit Jean Bolland as its spiritual director.
 Bolland took a great interest in Daniel's education and encouraged him to learn Greek and other languages and to study literary composition.
 From 1644 to 1646 Papebroch studied philosophy at Douai, after which he entered the novitiate of the Society of Jesus.
 He was ordained a Catholic priest in 1658.

 In 1659 Papebroch began his work with Bolland, in the scholarly study of the hagiography of the Catholic saints.
 About this time, the Jesuit superiors of the order relieved those involved with the work of every other regular occupation, in order that they might thenceforth devote their entire time to the hagiographical work.
 He was assigned to work on the records of those saints celebrated in the month of March.
 In July of that year, Bolland sent the 32-year-old Papebroch to Italy, along with Godfrey Henschen, to collect documents, but by the time he returned Bolland had died.
-Paperbroch, together with Henschen, then continued the work in the tradition of the Bollandists.
+Papebroch, together with Henschen, then continued the work in the tradition of the Bollandists.
 He continued this work until his death in 1714.